GazzolaLab/PyElastica/docs/guide/workflow.md

 ):
     pass
 ```
-This simply combines all the wrappers previously imported together.
-If a wrapper is not needed for the simulation, it does not need to be added here.
+This simply combines all the modules previously imported together.
+If a modules are not needed for the simulation, it does not need to be added here.

 Available components are: